 a) RX_NEXT

 This state variable indicates the COUNT value of the next PDCP SDU expected to be received.
-The initial value is 0.
+The initial value is 0, except for sidelink broadcast and groupcast.
+For NR sidelink communication for broadcast and groupcast, the initial value of the SN part of RX_NEXT is (x +1) modulo (2[pdcp-SN-SizeSL] ), where x is the SN of the first received PDCP Data PDU.

 b) RX_DELIV